⚠ High Risk

 ● Medium Risk

 Scammers use deepfake videos of celebrities and public figures to promote fake investment platforms.
-They contact victims through social media, email, and dating apps with promises of guaranteed returns.
+They contact victims through social media, email, and dating apps with promises of guaranteed high returns.
 Crypto phishing losses reached $2.17 billion in 2025.
-Romance-based crypto investment scams remain one of the most prevalent fraud types of 2026, often involving months of trust-building before the request for money.
+Romance-based crypto investment scams remain one of the most prevalent fraud types of 2026, often involving weeks or months of trust-building before a request for money.

 What to do: No legitimate investment guarantees profit.
 Be skeptical of any unsolicited investment opportunity, especially those promoted by someone you met online.
-Research any platform independently and never invest money you cannot afford to lose entirely.
+Never invest money you cannot afford to lose entirely.

 ● Medium Risk